La Poile

 La Poile is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
 It is on La Poile Bay.
 The community is inaccessible by road and is served by a ferry via a port in Rose Blanche.

 The town mainly works in lobster fishing.
-As of the 2021 census the population is 61 people.
+As of the 2021 census, the population is 61 people.
 The community has a school offering grades K-9 and a small store.
 There is an Anglican church which offers services once a month.
 Health care is limited to a first responder and a visiting doctor who comes once a month, weather permitting.

 The town was the subject of an episode of Viceland's Abandoned.
-There is only 1 students in the local school.
+There is only one student in the local school.
 The last town-wide vote in 2017 did not have enough support for the residents to accept provincial money to leave the settlement under the resettlement program.